2023-04-08

 Add the Spinach and stir to cook, and let it reduce down.

-If it's too thick for your liking, add the bean cooking liquid until you get the texture you like; you could thin it with more Fish Stock too, if needed.
+If it's too thick for your liking, add the bean cooking liquid until you get the texture you prefer; you could thin it with more Fish Stock too, if needed.

 Cut up the rehydrated Bacalao and add to the potage, and let it cook through a few minutes.